The Essential Staff of a Cultivation Facility

 Cannabis Facility Construction Setting the Industry Standard

-With the legalization of medical and recreational marijuana, Cannabis Facility Construction, Northbrook, Illinois, a division of Mosaic Construction, recognized the potential to establish a new standard in full-service facility construction of cultivation facilities, processing centers, and dispensaries.
+With the legalization of medical and recreational marijuana, Cannabis Facility Construction, Northbrook, Illinois, recognized the potential to establish a new standard in full-service facility construction of cultivation facilities, processing centers, and dispensaries.
 Leveraging its extensive Design-Build experience within this emerging industry, Cannabis Facility Construction has 27 cannabis facilities successfully completed and in development covering more than 286,970 square feet of usable space in multiple states.

 We understand the complex issues facing cannabis business owners and investors.
 Our experience in the industry, combined with over 25 years of Design-Build commercial construction expertise uniquely qualifies us to help manage the challenges inherent in cannabis facility construction.
 We bring it all together by creating the facility that exactly meets our clients’ business needs,” according to Cannabis Facility Construction principals, Andy Poticha, Ira Singer and Mike Frazin.